Top (album): Critical reception

 Top received generally positive reviews from music critics.
 Fred Thomas from AllMusic stated that YoungBoy has reached a new level of "versatility and expression."
 He further states that "the material is some of his strongest, managing commercial accessibility while giving a more authentic view of his personality than anything he's done before."
-Okla Jones from Consequence of Sound stated that "YoungBoy Never Broke Again will undoubtedly garner more notoriety following the release of Top," however, she also mentions that "YoungBoy’s biggest flaw is sometimes not having much new to say."
+Okla Jones from Consequence of Sound stated that "YoungBoy Never Broke Again will undoubtedly garner more notoriety following the release of Top," however, she also mentions that "YoungBoy's biggest flaw is sometimes not having much new to say."
 She concludes her review by adding "While this overall body of work may leave many things to be desired from an artistic standpoint, it also gives voice to an entire community of Southern youth."

-Josh Svetz from HipHopDX states that "the raps offer up the pristine voyeuristic escapism into the neighborhoods white suburbanites wouldn’t be caught dead setting foot in."
-He also mentions that "YoungBoy’s songwriting makes mainstream rap feel dangerous again."
-Finalizing his review, he declares that "Top reinforces that no matter how famous YoungBoy gets – he’ll always keep it real, something we rarely see in today’s world."
+Josh Svetz from HipHopDX states that "the raps offer up the pristine voyeuristic escapism into the neighborhoods white suburbanites wouldn't be caught dead setting foot in."
+He also mentions that "YoungBoy's songwriting makes mainstream rap feel dangerous again."
+Finalizing his review, he declares that "Top reinforces that no matter how famous YoungBoy gets – he'll always keep it real, something we rarely see in today's world."

+Year-end lists

 Commercial performance

 Top debuted at number one on the US Billboard 200 with 126,000 album-equivalent units (including 19,000 pure album sales) in its first week, becoming YoungBoy's third number-one album overall, as well as his second number-one album in 2020.
+The album also dethroned Big Sean's Detroit 2 from the Billboard 200's number one position.
 It also accumulated a total of 156.32 million on-demand US streams from all its tracks, in the week ending September 26, 2020.

+Top also helped YoungBoy accumulate a new record in the rap-related history of the Billboard 200, making him the fastest rapper to have AI YoungBoy 2 and 38 Baby 2 debut atop the chart within five months, while the latter and Top debuted between six months, a total of three number one albums in ten months, with the former two being the fastest recorded and surpassing a previous record held by DMX.
+DMX previously debuted at number one within a seven-month period with 1998's It's Dark and Hell Is Hot and Flesh of My Flesh, Blood of My Blood.